Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Results

 \subsection{Car crashes rates}

-The results reported in the previous subsections suggest that the two extensions overperform the baseline model.
-Hence, hereinafter we compare the first and second extensions using the DIC and WAIC criteria.
-We found that the inclusion of a spatial random effect in the error model greatly improves the fit (DIC = 36272.34 vs 12517.35 and WAIC = 35618.01 vs 11054.73).
-Therefore, we will discuss below the second extension.
+The results summarised in the previous subsections suggest that the two extensions outperform the baseline model and we compared their fit using the DIC and WAIC criteria introduced in Section~\ref{sec:bayesian-details}.
+We found that including a spatial random component in the ME structure greatly improves the model's fit (DIC = 64131 vs -98448 and WAIC = 75785 vs -85218); therefore, in the rest of the paper, we will focus on \textit{Extension II}.

-We report in Figure~\ref{fig:posterior-rates} a choropleth map displaying the posterior means of $\lambda_i$, i.e. the road causality rates, for all street segments in the road network.
-The map was created using a palette of ten colours going from blue (lower risk) to red (higher risk).
-The lowest value corresponds to, approximately, one car crash every 10 kilometers while the higher value correspond to, approximately, 1 car crash every kilometer.
-Looking at the map, we can clearly recognise the shape of the motorways going through the city (see, e.g., Figure~\ref{fig:tomtom_crashes_counts}), since the corresponding street segments are coloured as dark blue.
-A similar behaviour can be observed in the northern and north-eastern parts of the municipality.
-On the other hand, we can notice that a few segments close to the city centre (identified by a black grey star) and several arterial thoroughfares (e.g. \textit{Scott Hall Road}, \textit{Woodhouse Lane}, \textit{Kristall Road}) represent the streets more prone to accidents in the municipality.
+We display in Figure~\ref{fig:posterior-rates} a choropleth map depicting the posterior means of $\lambda_i$, i.e. the causality rates, for all street segments in the road network.
+The map was created using a palette of colours going from blue (lower risk) to red (higher risk).
+Furthermore, considering the skew nature of the posterior rates, the legend is reported in the log scale.
+The lowest value corresponds to, approximately, one car crash per 9 years every kilometre, while the highest value (which is immensely rare for the data at hand) corresponds to, approximately, 100 car crashes per 9 years every kilometre.
+Looking at the map, we can clearly recognise the shape of the motorways going through the city (see, e.g., Figure~\ref{fig:tomtom_crashes_counts}), since the corresponding street segments are coloured dark blue.
+A similar behaviour can be observed in the northern and northeastern parts of the municipality.
+On the other hand, we can notice that a few segments close to the city centre (identified by a grey star) and several arterial thoroughfares (e.g. \textit{Scott Hall Road}, \textit{Woodhouse Lane}, \textit{Kristall Road}) represent the streets more prone to accidents in the municipality.